audacity/audacity/README.txt

 5. Compilation instructions

 First you must download wxWidgets.
-Audacity 2.1.2 requires wxWidgets 3.0.x, preferably 3.0.2, which can be obtained from:
+DarkAudacity 2.1.3x requires wxWidgets 3.0.2.

    http://www.wxWidgets.org/ .

-The libsndfile library is also required and is included in Audacity obtained from GitHub.
+The libsndfile library is also required and is included in DarkAudacity obtained from GitHub.

+The instructions that follow are for Audacity for Linux/Mac, and might work for DarkAudacity too.

 CMake ( http://www.cmake.org/ ) is required to build the local copy of the libsoxr resampling library used by Audacity, unless you install